Your new design will be uploaded in:

 Punctuation and Grammar

 Our English long term plan identifies the grammar, punctuation and terminology children should master in each year group.
 Units of work identify the grammar to be taught.
 This enables grammar to be firmly embedded in the teaching of writing genres.
 Within the 'connect' phase of the writing sequence, children receive direct instruction and modelling of grammar and sentence construction and are given opportunities for extensive, deliberate practice.
 English lessons begin with a grammar 'flashback' to help children remember previously learned grammar content.
+In Y5 and Y6 there is also an additional discreet grammar lesson every week.

 Writing Expectations